 - Manage your own budget.

 - Have at least one full-time (min.
 30 hours per week) compensated administrative staff position dedicated solely to operation of the cultural entity.
+Having several employees whose time totals 30 hours per week does not meet this requirement.

 - Have your own advisory board that meets regularly to discuss policy, strategic direction, and resource development plans to ensure long-term sustainability.